IJuanTM/simpl/scripts/README.md

 127.0.0.1  core-db-auth.simpl.test
 ```

-The script prints the exact lines it needs at the end of each run.
+The script adds these itself at the end of each run, skipping any level that's already
+present.
+If it can't write the file (no admin/root privileges), it prints the missing
+lines instead so you can add them by hand.

 ### 4. Restart Apache